Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch2_cft_functions/ch2_predefined_varaibles.md

 ---

-    title: CFTUTIL predefined variables
+    title: "CFTUTIL predefined variables"
-    linkTitle: CFTUTIL predefined variables
+    linkTitle: "CFTUTIL predefined variables"
-    weight: 300
+    weight: 290

----
-A number of variables are predefined in CFTUTIL for the catalog fields.
+---A number of variables are predefined in CFTUTIL for the catalog fields.
 These variables can be used in all of the batch programming commands.

-Each variable begins with the underscore character \_.
+Each variable begins with the underscore character _.
 For example, to display the IDTU value of a transfer, specify:

 ```
 PRINT MSG='Transfer IDTU value: %_CAT_IDTU%'